rreece/deep-learning-101/introduction.md

 ![AI vs ML vs DL (source: [figshare](https://figshare.com/articles/figure/AI_vs_ML_vs_DL_Venn_Diagram_png/14915505))](img/AI_vs_ML_vs_DL_Venn_Diagram.png)

-1. *Artificial Intellegence* is any kind of software that make intellegent decisions in some sense.
+1. *Artificial Intellegence* is any kind of software that makes intellegent decisions in some sense.
 This could be a simple as hard-coded expert heuristics.
 2. *Machine Learning* is a kind of software that somehow improves (is trained) when given data.
 Expert knowledge is often used to structure the model and what features of the data are used.
 3. *Deep Learning* is a recent paradigm of machine learning using large artificial neural networks, with many layers for feature learning.
 Models are more of a blackbox that learn features from the raw data.